|Date:||05 May 2011|

 One of the reoccurring themes in Atef Berredjem‘s work is illegal immigration.
 Stars, a performance combined with installation, has been conceived during his residency at Delfina Foundation.
 Performance is a relatively new discipline in Berredjem’s artistic repertoire, which also spans sculpture, painting and installation works such as The Raft of Lampedusa (2009), which has been recreated, for Secret Cinema’s current production.

-The audience was invited to see the performance from 6.45 - 7.15pm, after which Berredjem was joined by artist Zineb Sedira for a 30-minute conversation about this work, examining the common dualities of their practice.
-Drawing on her personal experiences of immigrating to France from Algeria, much of Zineb Sedira's previous work focuses on issues of mobility, language and storytelling using photography and video.
-‘The sea' is one of the focal points of her current work.
-She is interested in the historical, cultural and contemporary ‘movement' of the sea as well as the connection and separation point between South and North.
+A performance of Stars will be followed by short conversation between Atef and artist Zineb Sedira, exploring the work and examining the common dualities of their practice.
+Drawing on her personal experiences of immigrating to France from Algeria, much of Zineb Sedira’s previous work focuses on issues of mobility, language and storytelling using photography and video.
+‘The sea’ is one of the focal points of her current work.
+She is interested in the historical, cultural and contemporary ‘movement’ of the sea as well as the connection and separation point between South and North.

 Zineb Sedira lives in London but works between Algiers, London and Paris.
 She received a BA from Central Saint Martins in Critical Fine Art Practice in 1995, MFA in Media at Slade School of Art in 1997.
 Sedira has exhibited both internationally and nationally.
 Solo exhibitions include Currents of Time at Rivington Place, London; Les rêves n’ont pas de titre, Musée d’Art Contemporain (France); Saphir, Photographer’s Gallery London; and MiddleSea, Prefix Institute of Contemporary Art (Canada) to name but a few.